Biomedical Informatics Overview

 In addition to leading their own independent research programs, DBI faculty members participate in and lead team-science research projects in close collaboration with experimental and clinical researchers throughout UT Southwestern Medical Center, the Department of Computer Science at the University of Texas at Dallas, and the Texas Advanced Computing Center at the University of Texas at Austin.

-The Division educational mission encompasses both teaching and graduate student mentoring through the Graduate School of Biomedical Sciences.
+Our educational mission encompasses both teaching and graduate student mentoring through the Graduate School of Biomedical Sciences.